bananahowl/Exam1bBackend/README.md

-#traning1 project
+# Exam1b backend project
-* This project is meant as start code for projects with security.
+* This is the backend part of the exam project.